 As the sun slowly rises in Flims Laax Falera, it's not long until the perfect skiing or snowboarding day begins.
 After a short trip by cable car, you can hit the wide, blue, red or black slopes, or go to the snow park.
 We have 224 kilometres of slopes, 4 snow parks and 28 ski lifts, 70% of those are situated at an altitude of between 2,000 and 3,000 metres, which makes Flims Laax Falera one of the most reliable winter sports regions in the world to find snow.
 So once your alarm clock rings, you'll be dying to hit the slopes.

 Enjoy the special night skiing and snowboarding experience on our slope from Curnius to Laax Murschetg.
 From 7 p.m. to 10 p.m. you can make your turns on the 6 km long, freshly prepared and illuminated slope.
-The Tegia Curnius, the many restaurants at the rocksresort and a food truck at the end of the valley run are waiting for you with their take away offers.
+The Tegia Curnius and numerous restaurants in the rocksresort provide the right refreshment in between.

 Is this your first skiing or snowboarding trip?
 In Flims Laax Falera, you don't have to settle for low ground.
 Starting off at a height of 2,570 metres on the Vorab Glacier, you can make your first moves on the blue slopes at your own leisure.
 And around the Alp Dado, you will also find many gentle slopes which ensure a wonderful and relaxing day for all the family.